 Comparing Bosch Universal Mixer Vs KitchenAid Clean-Up

 All metal parts do have to be hand washed.
 On all mixers — except stainless steel bowls can be put in the dishwasher (both the Bosch and the KitchenAid can have a stainless steel bowl).

 The KitchenAid dough hook seems to be a little easier to clean than the Bosch, but not a whole lot easier (just more surfaces to clean on the Bosch).

 The bowl seems a bit easier to clean on the Bosh/Nutrimill.
 I find that the stainless easily gets stuff built-up on it, vs the white bowl it came off a bit easier.

 Clean-up on both isn’t bad at all.

 All in all I think they’re all great mixers.
 I don’t think the KitchenAid is a poor purchase, but I DO think that if you have the right space and the cash, the Bosch Universal is 100% the right way to go.

-After having both, I still think KitchenAidnaid has a nicer footprint for smaller kitchens — but the Bosch or the Artiste isn’t THAT different….
+After having both, I still think KitchenAid has a nicer footprint for smaller kitchens, and it is cheaper.